-Bannon is at Trump's table -- but slipping further away
+Trump considers rearranging the seats at his table

 - One Trump confidant predicted: "Bannon will likely be gone soon"

-Palm Beach, Florida (CNN)President Donald Trump sat for dinner Thursday with his Chinese counterpart in an ornately frescoed dining room a Mar-a-Lago with the fresh divides seizing the White House staff on full display.
+As Trump sat for dinner Thursday with his Chinese counterpart in an ornately frescoed dining room a Mar-a-Lago with the fresh divides seizing the White House staff on full display.

-Seated next to President Xi Jinping's wife -- two seats down from Trump himself -- was Jared Kushner, the commercial real estate scion and husband of Ivanka Trump, who is quickly consolidating power just shy of the Trump administration's 100 day mark.
+Seated next to President Xi Jinping's wife -- two seats down from Trump himself -- was Kushner, the commercial real estate scion and husband of Ivanka Trump, who is quickly consolidating power just shy of the Trump administration's 100 day mark.

 Further down the banquet table -- sandwiched between two Chinese officials -- was Steve Bannon, the President's controversial chief strategist who multiple administration officials now say is in open conflict with Kushner, leading to new polarization in the West Wing just as Trump hopes to reboot his presidency.